Empowering WebAssembly with Thin Kernel Interfaces: An Interface for Linux:

+As a ubiquitous, robust, powerful, and stable OS, we choose Linux as the primary target to demonstrate the feasibility of thin kernel interfaces. \sysname specifies a set of approximately 150 WebAssembly host functions that can be imported into a Wasm module.
+Since most Wasm runtimes support extensible host functions, \sysname implementations are relatively easy to add to engines.

-\sysname comprises three major components: syscalls, command-line and environment parameters, and language-specific support. \sysname syscalls correspond nearly 1-to-1 with native Linux syscalls, and must translate data between the virtualized syscall interface and the native Linux syscall interface and vice versa.
-Most syscalls can surprisingly be supported solely as simple "pass-through" operations with conversion between memory addresses in Linux and WebAssembly memory space, incurring low overhead. \sysname seamlessly supports passing command-line and environment parameters from the host to Wasm, commonly used in Linux applications.
-Language-specific support mostly includes startup features, but may involve special hardware register accesses for signal handling, execution stack access, or non-local gotos (\texttt{setjmp}/\texttt{longjmp}).
+\sysname is comprised primarily of syscalls, with a small number of support methods for environment/command-line parameters. \sysname syscalls correspond nearly 1-to-1 with native Linux syscalls and need only translate data between the virtualized syscall interface and the native Linux syscall interface and vice versa.
+By design, most \sysname calls are "\textit{passthrough}", with low-overhead \textit{zero-copy} operations with appropriate translation between the Wasm and Linux memory spaces. \sysname maintains fundamental Wasm guarantees (ISA portability, memory sandboxing, CFI, Harvard architecture) and thus disallows register accesses, stack access, and non-local gotos (\texttt{setjmp}/\texttt{longjmp}).

 Considering all these components, \sysname must make fundamental important design decisions to bridge the Linux and WebAssembly execution environments --- primarily for the process/thread model, memory management model, signal handling, security model, and cross-platform support.